capac/crm_app/README.rst

 ====

 * Currently dark mode on macOS using Python 3.9.x uses inconsistent fonts and backgrounds.
 A dark theme mode needs to be implemented to mitigate the current setup.
-* Check button to remove emails with no attachments from the document list
 * Bar chart showing tenant occupancy in the properties
 * Bar chart showing number of properties per landlord